sspintel/onnxruntime/docs/index.md

 The ORTModule is instantiated from [`torch-ort`](https://github.com/pytorch/ort) backend in PyTorch.
 This new interface enables a seamless integration for ONNX Runtime training in a PyTorch training code with minimal changes to the existing code.

+## Extending ONNX Runtime Training for Inference
+Just like ORTModule for training, ORTInferenceModule is instantiated from torch-ort backend in PyTorch.
+This new interface enables a seamless integration for ONNX Runtime in a PyTorch inference code with minimal changes to the existing code.

+In preview mode, torch-ort inference is validated with OpenVINO™ Execution Provider.
+More details can be accessed at: [torch-ort-inference](https://github.com/pytorch/ort).